pollev/Kringlecon-2-Turtle-Doves/index.md

 ```

 We can see here that the seed is indeed just the current timestamp.
-This seed is then used in the random number generator.
-If we know the exact timestamp of the encryption we could generate the key that was used to encrypt.
+This seed is used in the random number generator.
+If we know the exact timestamp of encryption we can generate the key that was used.
 We look further and find that the encryption is done using `DES CBC`.

 That is all the info we need to complete this challenge.